Sakshi9977/E-Commerce-Sales-Customer-Insights-Analysis/README.md

 This analysis provides a roadmap to optimize sales, customer retention, and business growth.
 By implementing these recommendations, the business can further strengthen its market presence and profitability.

----

-## **🔮 Next Steps**
-Additional insights, such as competitor benchmarking or predictive analytics for future sales trends, can further enhance decision-making.
-Suggestions for refining this analysis are welcome! 😊